 “To accomplish great things, we must not only act but also dream.
 Not only plan but also believe.”
 (Anatole France)

-When I’m running quarterly planning sessions with our Momentum groups, we spend time dreaming.
+When I’m leading business planning sessions with owners, we always start with dreaming.
 This is important.
 Because the audacity of the dream, and the trust and faith that comes with that, is crucial.

 For many small business owners, our dreams are too small.
 Our experience of business has beaten our audacity out of us.
 We are reacting and responding and have given up trying to lead from the front with a mission, a vision and a big audacious dream.

 This is another way that planning is self-care, especially when it seems impossible to do, because planning connects us with hope.
 Hope implies the possibility of a better future, according to the hope researcher C.R.
 Snyder.
 Hope keeps us going through impossibly difficult times, giving us a glimmer of something better ahead.
 Hope “opens us up” towards something better, according to Barbara Fredrickson, a positive psychology researcher.

 Hope is not about wishing, but taking an active approach – and it’s essential in goal setting and planning.
 In this way, tapping into your hope through the audacity of planning, is self-care.

 People often stop themselves from planning because they find it impossible to imagine the future; this is even more so right now.
 But the point of planning isn’t to predict the future but to reap benefits from the process.

 When we’re planning our business, we need to:

 - Look objectively at our past work and its results

 - Note our progress and celebrate it